 When growing indoors, the plant may suffer from spider mites or mealybugs.
 Spider mites are likely to spin webs on the undersides of the leaves while mealybugs appear as white cottony growth.

 In removing mealybugs, try using cotton swabs soaked in rubbing alcohol.
 For spider mites, bring it outside and spray it with cold water.
+For more information on how to deal with pests, check out our guide here.

 Now, if the procedures above don't solve the issue, using miticide for spider mites and insecticidal soap for the mealybugs might get the job done.